JetBrains/amper/docs/GradleMigration.md

 The `layout: gradle-jvm` enables a [Gradle-compatible mode](Documentation.md#file-layout-with-gradle-interop) for JVM projects.

-_Note: Due to current limitation, when you migrate a JVM subproject to a Pot you need to replace the `org.jetbrains.kotlin.jvm` plugin with `org.jetbrains.kotlin.multiplatform`._
+_Note: Due to current limitation, when you migrate a JVM subproject to a Deft Module you need to replace the `org.jetbrains.kotlin.jvm` plugin with `org.jetbrains.kotlin.multiplatform`._
 Find code like